 To learn more about how Vertex AI manages VMs, see Understand the custom training service.

 Requirements for optional custom training features

 If you want to use certain optional custom training features, you might need to make additional changes to your training code.
-This section describes code requirements for hyperparameter tuning, GPUs, distributed training, and Vertex TensorBoard.
+This section describes code requirements for hyperparameter tuning, GPUs, distributed training, and Vertex AI TensorBoard.

 Write code for hyperparameter tuning

 Vertex AI can perform hyperparameter tuning on your ML training

 code.
 Learn more about how hyperparameter tuning on Vertex AI